BdR76/CSVLint/docs/readme.md

 ### Re-apply quotes ###

-Apply quotes to the cell values, with the following options.
+Apply quotes will put all or just certain values in quotes.
+The default quote character is `"` but it can be adjusted typically to `'`, see `DefaultQuoteChar` in the settings.
+Select one of the following options.

-* None / Minimal = Do not use quotes except when a value contains the separator character (this always applies, also for the options below)
+* None / Minimal = Do not use quotes except when a value contains the column separator character, or a carriage return/line-feed character (this rule is always applied, also for the options below)
-* Values with spaces = Apply quotes to values that contain one or more spaces
+* Values with spaces = Apply quotes only to values that contain one or more spaces
-* All string values = Apply quotes to all columns with datatype Text
+* All string values = Apply quotes only to columns with datatype Text
 * All non-numeric values = Apply quotes to all columns except datatypes Integer or Float
 * All values = Apply quotes to all values in all columns